- About Us

 If you have concerns about how your complaint was handled, we encourage you to speak to the case officer concerned first.
 They will discuss your concerns andthe reasons for their decision.
 If you feel further action is needed, you can request a review.

 Requests for review should be made in writing, addressed to the Assistant Ombudsman Complaint Resolution, and set out the reasons why the complaint was not handled fairly, in accordance with the Parliamentary Commissioner Act 1971.
-More information is available on the Ombudsman Western Australia Information Sheet Requesting the review of the handling of your complaint to the Ombudsman.
+More information is available on the Ombudsman Western Australia Information Sheet Requesting a review of the handling of a complaint the Ombudsman.

 If you would like to request a review of a complaint decision please write to or email us at the contact details shown on the Contact Us page.